 - A player may only play for one team in the tournament unless approved by Tournament Director PRIOR to the start of the tournament.

 - All out-of-state teams must provide official "Permission to Travel" forms.

 3. GAME INFORMATION

-- Teams should be present at the field on which they are to play at least 20 minutes prior to game time.
-Teams will then check in with a referee at their designated field for the checking of player passes and equipment.
+- Teams should be present at the field on which they are to play at least 25 minutes prior to game time to allow for check-in by the field marshal.

 - Time will only be added on for a significant injury.

-- Game play time may be shorter or longer, determined by the Referee Staff if necessary due to inclement weather or for other unforeseen events.
+- Game play time may be shorter or longer, determined by the Tournament Committee if necessary due to inclement weather or for other unforeseen events.

-- There will be a coin toss to determine who kicks off and who defends what side.
-The team which wins the toss decides which goal it will attack in the first half of the match.
-The other team takes the kick-off to start the match.
-The team listed first on the schedule is the home team and is required to change jersey if a color conflict exists.
+- The team listed first on the schedule is the home team and is required to change jersey if a color conflict exists.
 Home team will provide the game ball.

 4. UNIFORMS AND EQUIPMENT

 - Shin guards are required.
 Socks must be pulled over the shin guards.